 They were rightly recognised for their stand-out Super Bowl ad featuring Chris Hemsworth to drive tourism from the US.

-The long-term ROI on that campaign’s been destroyed by the pandemic, however.
+The long-term ROI on that campaign has been destroyed by the pandemic, however.
 Film stars and celebrities seem to be the only Americans welcome in Australia at the moment.

 So, with limited travel, they’ve done a pivot to focus on domestic tourism.